hammadrauf/url-monitor-saver/README.md

   mysql> use zm;
   mysql> select Username,Password from zm.Users where Username = '\<\<USERNAME\>\>';
   ```
+* use_zoneminder_domain: True or False.
+Specifies if private Zoneminder fields are to be used or o_url should be used.
+* o_url:  A custom URL string to be shown in the screen saver if 'use_zoneminder_domain' is False.
 * seconds_off: Time in seconds, the Window (or Window and Screen) remain OFF.
 * seconds_on: Time in seconds, the Window (or Window and Screen) remain ON.
 * frame_width: Window Width in pixels.